 Provide immediate and positive feedback, reinforcing desired behaviors and correcting undesired ones.
 This helps learners understand what they did well and what they can improve on next time.

-Teaching a learner to tolerate not being first is a gradual process that requires consistency and patience.
+Teaching a learner to tolerate losing or not being first is a gradual process that requires consistency and patience.
 By employing these ABA strategies, you can support learners in developing emotional regulation and social skills.
 Remember, the goal is to create an encouraging environment where learners understand that success isn’t always about being first, but about making positive choices and building resilience.